-Edward (Ted) Pick is Head of the Institutional Securities Group at Morgan Stanley.
-In this role, he oversees Investment Banking, Equities, Fixed Income, Global Capital Markets and Research.
-Prior to his current role, Ted served as Global Head of Sales and Trading, helping to engineer a turnaround of the Firm’s Fixed Income Division.
-As Head of Institutional Equities, he led that business to become the # 1 franchise globally for the last five years.
+Edward (Ted) Pick is Co-President of Morgan Stanley.
+Ted is responsible for the Firm’s institutional and international businesses and is also Co-Head of Firm Strategy.
+As Head of the Institutional Securities Group, Ted oversees Investment Banking, Equities, Fixed Income, Global Capital Markets and Research.
+Previously Ted served as Head of Sales and Trading, helping to engineer a turnaround of the Firm’s Fixed Income Division.
+As Head of Institutional Equities, he led that business to become the #1 franchise globally for seven years.
 Ted graduated Phi Beta Kappa from Middlebury College and received his MBA from the Harvard Business School.
-Ted is a member of the Board of Trustees of the Metropolitan Museum of Art, serving on the MET’s Investment and Audit Committees.
-He is also a member of the Advisory Council for the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution and the Advisory Council for the Bretton Woods Committee.
+Ted is a member of the Board of Trustees of the Metropolitan Museum of Art, serving on the MET’s Investment Audit and Diversity Committees.
+He also serves on the Board of the Institute of International Finance and the Advisory Council for the Bretton Woods Committee.

 Global Head of Philanthropy, President, Morgan Stanley Foundation